ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 The _Scale Resources_ panel shows the current size and resource allocation for your deployment.
 You can manage the available resources for your deployment by adjusting the groups of resources.

 **Storage** - Storage shows the amount of disk space that is allocated to your service.
 Each member gets an equal share of the allocated space.
-Your data is replicated across two data members in the PostgreSQL cluster, so the total amount of storage you will be using is approximately twice the size of your data set.
+Your data is replicated across two data members in the PostgreSQL cluster, so the total amount of storage you use is approximately twice the size of your data set.

-The minimum storage a PostgreSQL deployment can have is 10240 MB, adjustable in step sizes of 2048 MB.
+The minimum storage of a PostgreSQL deployment is 10240 MB, adjustable in step sizes of 2048 MB.
 This equates to 5120 MB per member with 1024 MB increments available.

-You can not scale down storage.
-If your data set size has reduced, you can recover space by backing up and restoring to a new deployment.
+You cannot scale down storage.
+If your data set size has shrunk, you can recover space by backing up and restoring to a new deployment.
 {: .tip}

 **Memory** - If you find that your queries and database activity suffer from performance issues due to a lack of memory, you can scale the amount of RAM allocated to your service.
 Your PostgreSQL deployment runs with two members in a cluster, so the amount of memory you allocate to the service is split between both members.
 Adding memory to the total allocation adds memory to both members equally.

-The minimum RAM a PostgreSQL deployment can have is 2048MB, adjustable in step sizes of 256MB.
+The minimum RAM for a PostgreSQL deployment is 2048 MB, adjustable in step sizes of 256 MB.
 This equates to 1024 MB per member with 128 MB increments available.

 Billing is based on the _total_ amount of resources that are allocated to the service.
 {: .tip}

 ### Scaling via the UI

 Adjust the slider to increase or decrease the resources that are allocated to your service.
 The slider controls how much memory or disk is allocated per member.
-The UI shows the total allocated memory or disk this will result in.
+The UI shows the total allocated memory or disk for the position of the slider.
 Click **Scale** to trigger the scaling operations and return to the dashboard overview.

 ### Scaling via the {{site.data.keyword.cloud_notm}} CLI cloud databases plug-in

 Use the command `cdb deployment-groups` to see current resource information for your service, including which resource groups are adjustable.
 To scale any of the available resource groups, use `cdb deployment-groups-set` command.

-For example, to view the resource groups for a deployment named "example-deployment":
+For example, the command to view the resource groups for a deployment named "example-deployment":
 `ibmcloud cdb deployment-groups example-deployment`

-This produces output which looks like this:
+This produces the output:

 ```
 Group   member